2000 UCF Golden Knights football team: Schedule

-Selected game summaries
+Game summaries

 October 28: at Alabama – "The Kick"

 The UCF Golden Knights notched their first victory against an SEC team, and first victory against a major Division I-A school, defeating Alabama 40–38 at Bryant–Denny Stadium.
 Javier Beorlegui kicked a 37-yard field goal with 3 seconds remaining to defeat the Crimson Tide on homecoming.
 UCF entered the game as an 18½-point underdog, and 0–9 against the SEC.
 They were coming off a 55–0 blowout win over Louisiana–Monroe, and in their fifth season as a Division I-A Independent, were still looking for their first major victory.
 They left with their program's biggest win to-date.
 UCF picked off quarterback Andrew Zow four times, forced a fumble, and scored 27 points off of turnovers.
 They delivered Alabama's largest homecoming loss, and it was the most points the Crimson Tide surrendered at Bryant–Denny Stadium since 1951.
 A few days after the game, Alabama head coach Mike DuBose was fired after the stunning loss, but was allowed to finish out the season.
 The game is sometimes known in UCF circles as "The Kick" or "The Drive", and was seen as a major milestone for the program.
 It is considered one of the greatest games in UCF Knights history.